Chosen (Once Upon a Time)

 "Chosen" is the seventeenth episode of the seventh season and the 150th episode overall of the American fantasy-drama series Once Upon a Time.
 Written by Paul Karp and Brian Ridings, and directed by series regular Lana Parrilla (in her directorial debut), it premiered on ABC in the United States on April 13, 2018.

 In the episode, Zelena is drawn into a trap by Nick as he uses a non-believable Henry as part of his plan to kill her, which also draws Samdi's attention as he continues to bait Sabine, while in the past Hansel and Gretel's encounter with Zelena is revealed.

+This episode marks the end of former series regular Rebecca Mader's recurring arc and her departure.
+She would later return once again for the series finale of the series.

 Plot

 Opening sequence

 A gingerbread house is featured in the background.

 In the Characters' Past

 In the Land of Oz before the original curse, Zelena comes across a gingerbread house and finds Hansel and Gretel, but the occupant and her archenemy the Gingerbread witch is ready to stop her as payback for trying to banish her from Oz because Zelena saw her as a threat.
 The Gingerbread Witch uses her power to defeat Zelena and weaken her adversary, leaving her to pass out in the forest.
 She is later awoken in a cabin by a blind woodcutter named Ivo, who wants to help her regain her health.
 When he told her about Hansel and Gretel, Zelena realized that Ivo was their father.
 Sensing that she has found a kind personality in Ivo, Zelena repays Ivo by saving his children and hopefully restore Ivo's eyesight.

 When Zelena returns to save Hansel and Gretel, she succeed in defeating the Gingerbread Witch by taking her sight but Hansel and Gretel had already escaped.
 Unfortunately when she returned Ivo was ready and waiting, as Hansel and Gretel told their father about Zelena.
 Ivo asked her to leave but she suddenly went furious by throwing the ring containing the witch's sight into the fireplace.
 Hansel tries to fight against Zelena, who responded by using flames from the fireplace to give Hansel the scars on his arms.
 As Zelena disappears, Hansel's hatred towards witches begins.